top of page

 The British Red Cross also offers support to get us home from the hospital.
 Such as arranging transportation, making sure we have enough food stocked up in the fridge or simply being there for us if we feel we would benefit from chatting to someone.

-However, to set up this support, they will need a referral from our GP or a health professional.
+To set up this support, they will need a referral from our GP or a health professional.

 4. Continuing Health Care Funding (CHC)

 CHC is free care provided by the NHS after discharge and is not means tested.
-As expressed by a member of the Mobilise community, there is a complicated two stage process to access eligibility for this.
+As expressed by a member of the Mobilise community, there is a complicated two-stage process to access eligibility for this.

 "The criteria is stringent but I now have a full package of care provided free by the NHS which meets my partner's needs and he is cared for at home."